-Upon accepting a PvP mission you will be tasked with recovering tactical information, or patrolling a specific area, killing other faction members, seizing control of the fort, and more.
+These include recovering tactical information, patrolling a specific area, and more.
 It’s very important to note that upon accepting a PvP mission you will be auto-flagged for PvP.
-If you unflag yourself that will automatically make you fail that mission.
-If you die at any time during the mission you will also fail the mission and will have to start the mission over from square one.
+If you unflag, you will automatically fail that mission.
+If you die at any time during the mission you will also fail the mission.
+You will keep the mission but will have to start the mission over from square one.

 Once a territory is undermined to the extent of becoming vulnerable to war declaration then any company in the undermining faction can then declare war on the territory.
-Once this is done, one of the companies that has declared war will then be selected to be the Vanguard.
+Once this is done, one of the companies that have declared war will then be selected to be the Vanguard.

-The most active Companies in the influence race will have a higher chance of being selected as the Vanguard.
+- The most active Companies in the influence race will have a higher chance of being selected as the Vanguard.

-All companies in a Faction are not eligible to declare war when a territory is thrown into a conflict state.
+- All companies in a Faction are not eligible to declare war when a territory is thrown into a conflict state.

-To be eligible, a Company must have contributed at least 10% of the total influence required to throw the territory into conflict.
+- To be eligible, a Company must have contributed at least 10% of the total influence required to throw the territory into conflict.

-In the unlikely event that no Company contributes over 10%, any Company will be eligible to declare War.
+- In the unlikely event that no Company contributes over 10%, any Company will be eligible to declare War.

-The War declaration button now indicates a Company’s eligibility to declare war.
+- The War declaration button now indicates a Company’s eligibility to declare war.

-It is the responsibility of the leaders of the selected company to be the Vanguard to build out their forces with players who volunteer to fight, and the vanguard will be the company who controls the territory if the war is won.
+It is the responsibility of the leaders of the selected company to be the Vanguard to build out their forces with players who volunteer to fight, and the vanguard will be the company that controls the territory if the war is won.

-So, yes, even if you’re a 1 man company you will still have the opportunity to own a territory.
+So, yes, even if you’re a 1 man company you will still have the opportunity to own territory.
 It will be much more difficult as a smaller company to contribute the necessary amount of influence, but it is possible.

-It’s also very important to mention that even if you do not want to participate in PvP in New world you can still be a valuable contributor to your faction by making sure your faction is well supplied and supported.
+It’s also very important to mention that even if you do not want to participate in PvP in New World you can still be a valuable contributor to your faction by making sure your faction is well-supplied and supported.

 How to Increase Faction Rank in New World

-These quests will automatically appear in your quest log under the “side quest” category once you reach the necessary reputation to unlock the next milestone.
-From the quest log you can view the quest information and the area in which you need to go in order to complete the trial quest.
+These quests will automatically appear in your quest log under the “side quest” category, once you reach the necessary reputation to unlock the next milestone.
+From the quest log, you can view the quest information and the area in which you need to go in order to complete the trial quest.

-The Faction Store
+The Faction Vendor

 It’s also important to note that all the faction gear comes equipped with set attributes.
 However, you change your desired attributes by purchasing a faction seal from the faction vendor.
 The seals only cost faction tokens and are cheap to buy.
 They are located in the first tier of the store.
 You must not have the piece of gear equipped, and you can only change your attributes once per piece of gear, so make sure you don’t apply the wrong seal to the wrong item.

-In order to apply the faction seal you need to first purchase the seal and then make your way to the appropriate crafting station.
+In order to apply the faction seal, you need to first purchase the seal and then make your way to the appropriate crafting station.
 For example, if you purchase a piece of light armor you would need to have the seal and be at the Outfitting Station to apply the seal.
 If you purchase heavy armor then you would need to be at the forge.

-Do I Have to Join a Faction?
+Do I Have to Join a Faction in New World?